oracle/odpi/doc/src/unions/dpiDataBuffer.rst

     Value that is used when the native type that is being used is DPI_NATIVE_TYPE_BOOLEAN.
 The value should be either 1 (true) or 0 (false).

+.. member:: uint8_t dpiDataBuffer.asUint8

+   Only used for getting/setting OCI attributes of 1 byte in length.

+.. member:: uint16_t dpiDataBuffer.asUint16

+   Only used for getting/setting OCI attributes of 2 bytes in length.

+.. member:: uint32_t dpiDataBuffer.asUint32

+   Only used for getting/setting OCI attributes of 4 bytes in length.

 .. member:: int64_t dpiDataBuffer.asInt64

     Value that is used when the native type that is being used is